 Financial reporting: who does what?

-We launch our 2019 Future of Audit series of essays with a look at who is involved in the preparation of financial statements for UK companies, how they are involved and the role of auditors in challenging those responsible.
+This report considers who is involved in the preparation of financial statements for UK companies, how they are involved and the role of auditors in challenging those responsible.

 This background paper is intended to help directors, politicians, and policymakers understand the complex relationships between boards, auditors, shareholders and others, and the regulatory regime within which those relationships operate.
 It is the first in a series of succinct, high-level essays on the future of audit, which will help to inform the various independent reviews of audit and regulation currently in progress.
 These reviews need to be as well informed as they can be; the issues are not straightforward.